builders-garden/eco-checkout-spa/README.md

    - Optional parameter
    - If not provided, defaults to an empty string

-3. `show-fees`: If set to "true", shows the fees to the user
+3. `showFees`: If set to "true", shows the fees to the user

    - Optional parameter
    - If not provided, the network fees aren't shown